Skip to content Skip to footer

 We are very much creatures of habit, and establishing regular routines is a great sleep hygiene tip to get our brains and bodies accustomed to falling asleep and waking up at the same time every day.

-In terms of that sleep hygiene checklist, repeating actions at the same time every night goes a long way to creating an effective bedtime routine.
-Putting on your pyjamas, brushing your teeth, or taking off your makeup – signals that tell your brain and body that it’s almost time to sleep.
+In terms of that sleep hygiene checklist, repeating the following actions at the same time every night gives a signal to your brain and body that it’s almost time to sleep:

 2. Turn your bedroom into a sleep sanctuary